seregazhuk/seregazhuk.github.io_old/_posts/2017-06-06-phpreact-event-loop.md

 title: "Event-Driven PHP with ReactPHP: Event Loop And Timers"
 tags: [PHP, Event-Driven Programming, ReactPHP]
 layout: post
+description: "Event-Driven PHP with ReactPHP: Event Loop And Timers"
 ---
 # What is ReactPHP